This model earns praise from our cleaning expert for its versatility on both hardwood and carpet.

 Handheld Hoover vacuums are compact models designed for occasional spot cleaning.

-Vacuum cleaners in this range are Bluetooth compatible and can be customized via an app to give the best possible performance.
+Vacuum cleaners in this line are Bluetooth compatible and can be customized via an app to give the best possible performance.
 They also feature Hoover’s trademarked FloorSense technology, which uses microsensors to detect changes in floor type so the vacuum can automatically adjust the brush roll speed for the best clean for that type of flooring.
-Essentially, the React series represents the next step in vacuum technology.

 Most modern Hoover vacuums are bagless.
 The dust and debris collect in a dirt cup that can be emptied straight into the trash.
 A handful of models still collect the dirt in bags, which need to be removed from the vacuum for disposal.

-It's worth noting that there's no real difference in performance between bagged and bagless models, but many users find bagless vacuums more convenient.
+It's worth noting that there's no real difference in performance between bagless and bagged vacuums, but many users find bagless vacuums more convenient.
+The main design difference is that bagged vacuums use the bag itself as a filter to trap debris inside, while bagless vacuums have a smaller filter near the dustbin.

 Also, bagless models save you the cost of buying bags, and they're more environmentally friendly, since you're just disposing of the dirt rather than the bag, too.